bd-spl/wee-most/README.md

 Those changes were not welcome in that project so I continued working on my own fork.
 By now the projects have diverged considerably.

-My wish would be to have a plugin for Mattermost as good as [wee-slack](https://github.com/wee-slack/wee-slack) is for Slack.
+My wish would be to have a script for Mattermost as good as [wee-slack](https://github.com/wee-slack/wee-slack) is for Slack.
 I was a very happy user of it in a previous job.
 As such I have been drawing a lot of inspiration from its code and features.